Layered Separators in Minor-Closed Graph Classes with Applications: Track Layout Construction

 \section{Track Layout Construction}

 \applabel{Implicit}

 Here we sketch a proof of a result used in \secref{TrackQueue} that is implicit in the work of \citet{DMW05}.

-\begin{lem}[\citet{DMW05}] If a graph $G$ has a shadow complete layering $V_1,\dots,V_t$ such that each layer induces a graph with track-number at most $c$ and each shadow has size at most $s$, then $G$ has track-number at most $3c^{s+1}$. \end{lem}
+\begin{lem}[implicit in \citep{DMW05}] If a graph $G$ has a shadow-complete layering $V_1,\dots,V_t$ such that each layer induces a subgraph with track-number at most $c$ and each shadow has size at most $s$, then $G$ has track-number at most $3c^{s+1}$. \end{lem}

 \begin{proof}[Proof Sketch] Let $T$ be the graph obtained from $G$ by contracting each connected component of each subgraph $G[V_i]$ into a single node.
 For each node $x$ of $T$, let $H_x$ be the corresponding connected component.
 Let $V_i'$ be the vertices of $T$ arising from $V_i$.
 Thus $V_1',\dots,V_t'$ is a layering of $T$.
 For each node $y\in V'_i$ where $i\in\{1,\dots,t\}$, let $C_y$ be the set of neighbours of $H_y$ in $V_{i-1}$.
 We may assume that $C_y\neq\emptyset$.
-Since the given layering is shadow complete, $C_y$ is a clique, called the \emph{parent clique} of $y$.
+Since the given layering is shadow-complete, $C_y$ is a clique, called the \emph{parent clique} of $y$.
 Now $C_y$ is contained in a single connected component $H_x$ of $G[V_{i-1}]$, for some node $x\in V'_{i-1}$.
 Call $x$ the \emph{parent node} and $H_x$ the \emph{parent component} of $y$.
 This shows that each node in $V'_i$ has exactly one neighbour in $V'_{i-1}$, which implies that $T$ is a forest.
 As illustrated in \figref{TreeTrackLayout}, $T$ has a 3-track layout $T_0,T_1,T_2$.